shakana0/BakeryStoreBackend/README.md

 # ☁️ Backend Web API – Built With ASP.NET Core & Clean Architecture

-This fullstack project focuses on building a well-structured, scalable API using ASP.NET Core, C#, and SQL Server.
+This backend project focuses on building a well-structured, scalable API using ASP.NET Core, C#, and SQL Server.
 With an emphasis on clean code, architecture patterns, and testing, the project demonstrates how to create robust backend solutions ready for production environments.

 ---